 original colours, while showing nice, soft shadows.

 You are free to use your own studio set, but since we want our gallery to follow a common rule, we strongly suggest you start from here.
-This is to give our gallery a common, pleasant look with more shadows and atmosphere.

 A dark background helps when your main subjects are bright and you want them pop-out from the image.

-Below is an example of a correct archive:
+Below is an example of a correct archive.

-The moderation process is based on a set of very objective rules:
+Our moderation process is based on a set of very objective rules: